About

 Gum Therapy & Periodontal Maintenance: Protecting Your Gums for Long-Term Oral Health

-Gum disease is one of the most common yet silent threats to oral health.
-Left untreated, it can lead to gum recession, bone loss, and even tooth loss.
-At Forest Family Dentistry, we offer professional gum therapy (scaling and root plaing) and periodontal maintenance to treat gum disease and help you preserve a healthy, confident smile for life.
+Gum disease is one of the most common - yet often silent - threats to oral health.
+Let untreated, it can cause gum recession, bone loss, and even tooth loss.
+At Forest Family Dentistry, we provide gum therapy (scaling and root planing) and periodontal maintenance in Austin and Round Rock to treat gum disease and help you maintain a healthy, confident smile for life.

 What Is Gum Therapy?

-Gum therapy, also known as scaling and root planing, is a deep cleaning procedure designed to remove hardened plaque (tartar) and bacteria from below the gum line- where regular brushing and flossing can't reach.
+Gum therapy, also called scaling and root planing, is a deep-clean procedure that removes hardened plaque (tartar) and bacteria from below the gum line - areas that regular brushing and flossing cannot reach.

 Why It's Important:

-When plaque is left to build beneath the gums, it causes inflammation and infection that can lead to:
+When plaque and tartar are left beneath the gums, they can cause inflammation and infection that may lead to:

 - Red, swollen, or bleeding gums